ogso-eu/Multiverse/data/README.md

-# Data Generation for multiverse-1k.jsonl
+# Data Generation for Multiverse 1K

 Data section outlines the process for generating the `Multiverse-1K` dataset.
 The generation process begins with the `simplescaling/s1K-1.1` dataset and involves a series of sequential scripts to transform and refine the data.